- Online Training

 If you’re in the private setting, individualization is a no-brainer.
 There should be no reason you use a cookie cutter approach in a 1:1 or small group setting.

 I mentioned progressions, regressions and readiness testing in the previous paragraph.
-All of these are forms of auto-regulation, which is something your program should have built in.
+All of these are forms of auto-regulation, which is something your strength and conditioning workout program should have built in.

 Contrary to popular belief (thanks to Instagram), not every single day can be an all-out, empty the tank training session.
 Training should never leave you feeling broken down or worse than you did when you entered the weight room.
 Pain is not a medal of honor.
 Results are.

-Having some built-in auto-regulation tactics such as progressions/regressions can make a huge impact on more than just that training sessions.
+Having some built-in auto-regulation tactics such as progressions and regressions can make a huge impact on more than just that training sessions.
 I’ve actually seen it help athletes in their social life and help them conquer deeply rooted struggles they are going through simply by noticing that they were “themselves” that day and inquiring about it.

 Bottom line is, as coaches, it’s always nice to have a plan B or C in your back pocket for an athlete in need.
 It could be as simple as a regression or a progression of a lift and make a world of difference.